Nero's Inferno

 Historical Context

 By 64 CE, Rome had grown into a metropolis of nearly a million people, making it the largest city the world had ever seen.
-This unprecedented urban growth had come at a cost—the city was a tangled maze of narrow streets lined with poorly constructed wooden apartment blocks called insulae, often built six or seven stories high.
+This unprecedented urban growth had come at a cost.
+The city was a tangled maze of narrow streets lined with poorly constructed wooden apartment blocks called insulae, often built six or seven stories high.
 Fire regulations were frequently ignored, and previous emperors' attempts to implement building codes had largely failed.

 The Fire and Its Aftermath

 As the flames finally died down, rumors began to spread.
 Some claimed to have seen people deliberately spreading the fire.
 Others whispered that Nero had ordered the destruction to clear space for his ambitious building projects.
-The emperor's initial response seemed appropriate—he opened his gardens to the homeless and ordered emergency food supplies distributed.
+The emperor's initial response seemed appropriate enough: he opened his gardens to the homeless and ordered emergency food supplies distributed.
 But his decision to begin immediate construction on his massive Domus Aurea (Golden House) on newly cleared land fed public suspicion.

 Long-Term Impact